Attensadev/attensa-api-docs/source/includes/_groups.md

 Status code `201`

 <aside class="notice">When autoAddNewUsers is set to true, new users will not be added to the group.
-The groups that have autoAddNewUsers set will need to be retrieved via [GET /groups?autoAddNewUsers](#get-groups) and users will need to be added to each group via [POST /groups/{groupId}/users](#post-groups-groupid-users). </aside>
+The groups that have autoAddNewUsers set will need to be retrieved via GET /groups?autoAddNewUsers and new users will need to be added to each group via POST /groups/{groupId}/users. </aside>

 ## POST /groups/{groupId}/users